Mehrab Qasemkhani

-Mehrab Qasemkhani (مهراب قاسمخانی, born 7 December 1971) is an Iranian screenwriter, painter, set designer and actor.
+Mehrab Qasemkhani (مهراب قاسمخانی, born December 7, 1971) is an Iranian screenwriter, painter, set designer and actor.

 Personal life

-QasemKahni's brother is Peyman Qasemkhani, an Iranian painter, screenwriter, set designer and actor.
+QasemKahni's brother is Peyman Qasemkhani, also a painter, screenwriter, set designer and actor.
 Mehrab Qasemkhani earned both his Bachelors of Arts (BA) and Masters in Fine Arts (MFA) in painting from Islamic Azad University in Tehran.

 He started his work as a set designer, costume designer and scriptwriter in 1996.
 He has been involved in writing screenplays and acting since then.

-He married Shaghayegh Dehghan in 2002, but the couple separated in 2018.
+He married Shaghayegh Dehghan in 2002.
+The couple separated in 2018.
 He has two children, Nirvana and Noyan Qasemkhani, from his former marriages.